Private preview

 • My plumber said they can't find the leak without digging.
 Can you do better?

 Yes — and this is precisely what we're here for.
-A licensed plumber's skill set is repair and installation.
-Acoustic correlation and tracer gas detection require specialist equipment and training that most plumbers don't carry or maintain.
-We're not competing with your plumber — we're the step that comes before they start work.
+Repair and installation are different from specialist detection.
+Acoustic listening and tracer gas detection require specialist equipment and training that many contractors don't carry or maintain.
+We're the step before repair work starts.

 • Does the water need to be on for detection?

-Yes — acoustic correlation works because the escaping water is under pressure, which creates a distinctive sound at the fracture point.
-The system needs the pipe to be live and pressurised to generate the acoustic signal.
+Yes — acoustic listening works because escaping water under pressure creates a distinctive sound at the fracture point.
+The pipe needs to be live and pressurised to generate the acoustic signal.

 • What pipe materials can you detect leaks in?